Attempted assassination of Andy Warhol: Psychiatric detention

+Conviction and sentencing

-On June 9, 1969, Solanas pleaded guilty to first-degree assault, she stated "I didn't intend to kill him … I just wanted him to pay attention to me.
+On June 9, 1969, Solanas pleaded guilty to first-degree assault, stating: "I didn't intend to kill him [...]
+I just wanted him to pay attention to me.
 Talking to him was like talking to a chair."
-Supreme Court Justice Gerald T. Culkin sentenced her to serve up to three years at the State Prison for Women at Bedford Hills, New York with credit for time previously served.
-She was sent to Matteawan to serve the remainder of her sentence.
-According to reports, Warhol was taken aback by the "light" sentence she received when he was contacted for comment.
-The Velvet Underground frontman Lou Reed, a friend of Warhol, remarked, "You get more for stealing a car."
+She was sentenced to up to three years at the State Prison for Women in Bedford Hills, New York, including time served.
+When Solanas heard her sentence, she shouted: "Warhol deserved what he got!
+He is a goddamned liar and a cheat."
+Warhol was reportedly taken aback by the "light" sentence when contacted for comment.
+Lou Reed, a friend of Warhol, remarked, "You get more for stealing a car."

+In March 1970, executive assistant district attorney David S. Worgan denied Solanas' request for parole, citing the seriousness of the crime.
+Two months later, she was transferred to Bedford Hills, but after only a few weeks she was returned to Matteawan to complete her sentence.

 Aftermath

+Reactions and subsequent events

-The National Organization for Women and other mainstream feminist organizations were divided on whether to support or condemn Solanas after she shot Warhol.
-Her supporters, such as author Ti-Grace Atkinson and attorney Flo Kennedy, formed the foundation of radical feminism and portrayed Solanas as "a symbol of female rage."
-The day after the attack, Senator Robert F. Kennedy was assassinated, which further enmeshed the shooting in a broader story about gun violence.
+The National Organization for Women and other feminist organizations were divided on whether to support or condemn Solanas.
+Her supporters, such as Florynce Kennedy and author Ti-Grace Atkinson, portrayed Solanas as "a symbol of female rage."
+Shortly after the attack, Robert F. Kennedy was assassinated in Los Angeles, further enmeshing the shooting of Warhol in debates around gun violence in the United States.

-To capitalize on the publicity, Maurice Girodias had SCUM Manifesto published by Olympia Press in August 1968.
-Solanas had self-published the book in 1967, but this was the first commercial release.
-Girodias admitted that had she not shot Warhol, he would not have published the book because it would not have been worth it.
+To capitalize on the publicity surrounding the shooting, Girodias published the SCUM Manifesto through Olympia Press in August 1968.
+Although Solanas had self-published the work in 1967, this marked its first commercial release.
+Girodias later acknowledged that he would not have published the work if not for the shooting.
+While at Bellevue in 1969 and early 1970, Solanas continued to send angry letters to Girodias and Warhol, criticizing Olympia Press' handling of the work and insisting she deserved greater publicity.

-In April 1971, Solanas escaped from Matteawan State Hospital for the Criminally Insane and was recommitted before she was released in June 1971.
+In April 1971, Solanas escaped from Matteawan and was recommitted before she was released in June 1971.
 Later that year, Solanas was arrested and charged with aggravated assault for threatening Barney Rosset, editor of Evergreen Review.
-Solanas underwent psychological testing and was certified as mentally ill.
-Years later, she spent some time as the editor of the biweekly feminist magazine Majority Report.
-She spent her last years in destitution and died in poverty in 1988.
+Solanas then underwent further psychological testing and was certified as mentally ill.
+Years later, she spent some time as an editor of the feminist magazine Majority Report.
+She spent her last years in destitution and died in poverty in San Francisco in 1988.

-Warhol gifted Dr. Giuseppe Rossi, the doctor who saved his life, a $1,000 check and a complete set of 10 Campbell’s Soup II screenprints.
-The check bounced but Rossi kept the valuable prints.
-After Rossi died in 2016, his family sold the prints at Christie's in New York.
-They sold in a range from $16,250 to $37,500.
+Warhol gifted Giuseppe Rossi, the doctor who saved his life, a $1,000 check and a complete set of ten Campbell's Soup II screenprints.
+The check bounced, but Rossi kept the prints.
+After Rossi died in 2016, his family auctioned the prints individually at Christie's in New York; prices ranged from $16,250 to $37,500.